AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 The various G/L account numbers which are debited when invoice batches are posted are designated by a user-named field (see below) of the A/P item records.
 Refer to Working With A/P Item Records for additional information
 ![Alt text](../images/AP_ItemInquiry.png)

->Note: The specific name of this A/P item record field is designated by the value of the **Account header** field (see below) of a company’s G/L options.
+&gt;Note: The specific name of this A/P item record field is designated by the value of the **Account header** field (see below) of a company’s G/L options.
 Refer to Working With Company G/L Options for additional information.

 ![Alt text](../images/AP_CompanyMaintenanceGL.png)